Suhasdigole/Web_Scraping-For_EDA/README.md

 Parsing: For beautifying the HTML code in an understandable format
 Extraction: For extraction of data from the web page
-Transformation: For converting the information into the required format, e.g., CSV Thank you !!!!
+Transformation: For converting the information into the required format, e.g., CSV

+Now the data converted/ extracted can be further used for any type of analysis.

+Thank you !!!!